vproaudio/vproaudio.github.io/privacy-policy.md

 ## Your Rights

-You may request access to, correction, or deletion of your personal information by contacting us at: [bookings@vproaudio.rentals](mailto:bookings@vproaudio.rentals)
+You may request access to, correction, or deletion of your personal information by contacting us at: [privacy@vproaudio.rentals](mailto:privacy@vproaudio.rentals)

 ## Changes to This Policy